cannibalcheeseburger/CsvConverter/Readme.md

 ---
 Place your csv file in /csv folder then run main.py .

- - Enter Name of Database you want to create.
+ - Enter Name of Database(without extension) you want to create.

- - Then name of csv file you want to convert.
+ - Then name of csv file(without extension) you want to convert.

  - Then the name of table you want to insert values in